LeoFelipe/AuditLog/README.md

 - API to be consumed by other applications that wish to perform Audit Log

 - Resources:
--- Requisit Log with Location
+  - Request Log with Location
--- Response Log
+  - Response Log
--- Applications CRUD
+  - Applications CRUD

 What technologies/architetures Backend this project implements?